PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/IntroToVariables.md

 ## 1) Introduction
 ### 1.1 Variables
-Let's start with the most basic container for information: The variable.
+Let's start with the most basic container for information: the variable.
 Essentially it's just a container that contains a value that can change depending on a given condition.
 The following video covers the fundamental concepts of variables from a mathematical perspective.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tHYis-DP0oU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The next video zooms into variables in the context of data & computer science; more specifically: how variables work in R.